sagunpandey123/NSA-Club-Website/README.md

  - This website is a platform for Nepalese freshmen students to be guided or mentored by Junior or Senior club members.

- - It will be used as platform where students can post any kind of announcement or statement.
+ - It will be used as a platform where students can post any kind of announcement or statement.

- (Notice that the post will be first verified by the team leader before it get posted to protect the website from inappropriate posts. )
+ (Notice that the post will be first verified by the team leader before it is posted to protect the website from inappropriate and unacceptable posts. )